home-assistant/home-assistant.io/source/_integrations/trigger_entity.markdown

 {% configuration %}
 trigger:
   description: The trigger configuration for this entity.
-[See trigger docs][trigger-docs]
+[See trigger documentation][trigger-doc]
   required: true
   type: list
 unique_id: